Ways to respond to the coronavirus pandemic

 Find resources below to GIVE, PRAY, LEARN and ADVOCATE for families affected by the coronavirus pandemic.

-The coronavirus outbreak is creating difficulties here at home, and we should all start by helping others in our community where we can.
-If the virus spreads to areas of the world where people are already facing hunger it will hit really hard.
-Just as grocery stores and expanded social safety nets are viewed as essential in Canada, our donor-funded food assistance and feeding programs are essential for families facing hunger where we work.
-If you won’t be affected financially by the coronavirus, we encourage you to make a donation to support and sustain these programs.
-We cannot carry them out without your support.
+The coronavirus pandemic is creating difficulties here at home, and we should all help others in our community where we can.
+In developing countries where many people are already facing hunger, the virus is a significant threat and will increase hunger rates.
+Just as grocery stores and expanded social safety nets are viewed as essential in Canada, our donor-funded food assistance programs are essential for families facing hunger where we work.
+If you are able, we encourage you to make a donation to support and sustain these programs.
+They are only possible with the support of compassionate people like you.

 Prayer is an action you can take no matter where you are.
-In this uncertain time, it’s hard to know what to think, and also what to pray.
+In this uncertain time, it might be hard to know what to think, or what to pray.
 To help guide you, we’ve gathered a collection of prayers for families affected by the coronavirus.
 In your own prayers, please remember:

 - Those who have lost their loved ones, homes and hope.